OpenSecuritySummit/oss2019/content/tracks/Children-Game-Safety/keynote/online-game-safety-keynote.md

 room_id      :
 session_slack:
 status       : review-content
-description  : Setting the scene and direction on how to make Online Gaming Safer for Children (and how the community can help)  Khaled Fattal organizers   : Khaled Fattal participants :
+description  : Setting the scene and direction on how to make Online Gaming Safer for Children (and how the community can help) organizers   : Khaled Fattal participants :
 ---

-Setting the scene and direction on how to make Online Gaming Safer for Children (and how the community can help)  Khaled Fattal
+Setting the scene and direction on how to make Online Gaming Safer for Children (and how the community can help)

 By Khaled Fattal, MLi Group chairman